Truck Accident Lawyer in Fort Lauderdale, FL

 In Fort Lauderdale, your time to file a claim after a truck accident is limited.
 The statute of limitations in the state of Florida is four years from the date of the accident if you plan to file a personal injury claim against the truck driver/company.
 While this may sound like a long time, a trucking accident investigation and claim can easily take one to three years.
 If there was a death as a result of the truck accident, then the statute of limitation is two years to file a wrongful death claim.

-Speak with a Certified Truck Accident Attorney in Fort Lauderdale Now
+Speak with a Certified Truck Accident Attorney Now

 If you have been injured as a result of the negligent actions of a truck driver, let a personal injury lawyer help you get the maximum compensation you deserve.
 Remember, the trucking company will try to minimize its role in the accident, and the sooner you get in touch with a lawyer, the earlier all the evidence can be gathered and preserved.
 An experienced personal injury lawyer can help build a solid case, advise you of other options and represent you in court.